samelement/ACS-M1128/README.md

   obj.onConnect = callbackOnConnect; // optional callback
   obj.onReconnect = callbackOnReconnect; // optional callback
   obj.onWiFiConfigChanged = callbackOnWiFiConfigChanged; // optional callback

+  // triggered only if apTimeout greater than 0ms. if this callback not defined then after timeout will goes to deepsleep obj.onAPTimeout = callbackOnAPTimeout;

   ESP.wdtEnable(8000); // if you wish to enable watchdog obj.init(client,true,SerialDEBUG); // pass client, set clean_session=true, use debug (optional).